NYC Construction Accident Attorney

 Other common accidents are less serious but still occur regularly.
 However, accidents that don’t cause a fatality or life-changing injury can still be serious enough to warrant a construction accident investigation and claim.

-Should You Also File a Personal Injury Action in Addition to Workers’ Compensation Case?
+Should You File a Personal Injury Action in Addition to a Workers’ Compensation Case?

 Workers’ compensation benefits only apply to legal claims between the direct employer and the employee.
 Although workers have the right to file a worker’s compensation claim against their employers, the benefits are generally inadequate compensation for lost wages, medical bills, future earning capacity, and diminished quality of life.